Cedar Key Community Bands Together to Survive Hurricane Season

 "We love help, but we don’t count on it,"

-said Cedar Key Mayor Jeff Webb, a 58-year-old third-generation resident, emphasizing the city's self-reliance.
+said Cedar Key Mayor Jeff Webb, a 58-year-old third-generation resident, highlighting the city's self-reliant nature.

-Author's summary: Cedar Key community recovers from hurricane damage.
+Author's summary: Cedar Key recovers from hurricane damage.

 more